informational alert

 A community oversight committee will be appointed to review levy expenditures and to report annually to City Council.
 The Measure also directs the Bureau to provide for a performance audit to ensure that services funded by the levy are consistent with voter intent.

-The full resolution to refer the Parks Levy to Portland voters on the November 2020 ballot is available here
+Read the full resolution to refer the Parks Levy to Portland voters on the November 2020 ballot.

 Parks Levy Funding and the PP&R Budget